zajko/casper-sidecar/README.md

 - `speculative_exec_server.default_limit_requests` - Default limit for the JSON-RPC per action limitation: maximum requests permitted for one action in a period of time
 - `speculative_exec_server.default_limit_period` - Default period of time for the JSON-RPC request limit in human-readable format

 - `node_client.ip_address` - Ip address of the Casper Node binary port.
+If `node_client.enable_dns_resolution` is set to `true` this can also be a DNS-resolvable hostname.
+This field is considered deprecated and will be removed in a future release.
+Please use `node_client.host` instead.
+- `node_client.host` - Ip address or dns name of the Casper Node binary port.
+This field will resolve a dns name only if `node_client.enable_dns_resolution: true`.
+It is an alias to `node_client.ip_address` which in future will replace it.
+Both of these fields cannot be declared simultaneously.
 - `node_client.port` - Port of the Casper Node binary port.
 - `node_client.max_message_size_bytes` - Maximum binary port message size in bytes.
 - `node_client.message_timeout_secs` - Timeout for the message.